 Symptoms of STIs include: Discomfort (with or without sexual activity), increased pain or urgency with urination, a change in your genitals (color, odor, bumps, lesions, itching, or burning), and irregular discharge from your genitals.
-STIs can be present without symptoms.
+However, STIs are often present without symptoms.